 The Canada Revenue Agency (CRA) reviews every individual file for errors and omissions.
 But being chosen to be audited doesn’t automatically mean the CRA thinks you’ve done something wrong.
 The larger purpose of the CRA’s auditing process is to ensure their systems and procedures work as they should and to encourage tax compliance.

 To these ends, files may be chosen for audit due to information provided from outside sources and federal investigations, but it’s also possible to be chosen at random.
 Your company might be on the CRA’s computer-generated audit lists, or it might be chosen because you work in a particular industry.
 It may just happen to be the year that the CRA decides to audit shellfish harvesters, for example.

 If your payroll account is selected for auditing, expect to hear from an auditor.
 The auditor arranges for an audit to occur either at a Canada Revenue Agency office or your place of business.
 In either case, the auditor wants to examine your business records, including:

 - Purchase vouchers

 When the audit is complete, the auditor lets you know what adjustments need to be made to your return(s), or they inform you that no changes are necessary.
 You discuss any adjustments with the tax auditor or request some time to analyze them.
 An audit usually takes one to two weeks.

 Speed Up the Payroll Audit with Preparation

-- The best way to prepare for an audit is to ensure that your business records are complete, organized and accessible.
-If an audit is being done in a CRA office, an auditor will usually request that specific records are sent in.
-Having all your records relating to payroll organized and up-to-date will make it much easier to find what the auditor asks for.
+The best way to prepare for an audit is to ensure your business records are complete, organized, and accessible.
+If an audit is being done in a CRA office, an auditor usually requests specific records, such as payroll information.
+Having all your records relating to payroll organized and up-to-date makes it much easier to find what the auditor asks for.